bnbullock/Credit_Risk_Analysis/README.md

 - Precision scores
   - Precision is the ability of a classifier not to label an instance positive that is actually negative.
 Likewise, this provides an accuracy measure of positive prediction.
 All models provided a high level of precision at 99%.
 - Recall scores
-  - This identifies what percentage of positive cases were caught by the model.
+  - This identifies what percentage of positive cases were caught by each model.
 The two models showing a high recall score is the Easy Ensemble and the Balanced Random Forest classifiers at 94% and 87% respectively.

 ### Naive Random Oversampling